LawanGoud/Python-/README.md

 Write a program that reads two numbers A and B and checks if A is greater than or equal to B. Print the result as shown in the sample output.

+# Coding Practice - 2B

 ## Greater than - 2

 Write a program that reads two numbers A and B and checks if the A is greater than B. Print the result as shown in the sample output.

+## Check One Greater

+Write a program that reads two numbers A and B, and checks if B is greater than A by one.